Skip to content

 Tracked run (deployment)»

 Tracked runs represent the actual changes to your infrastructure caused by changes to your infrastructure definitions and/or configuration.
 In that sense, they can be also called deployments.
-Tracked runs are effectively an extension of proposed runs - instead of stopping at the planning phase, they also allow you to apply the previewed changes.
+Tracked runs are effectively an extension of proposed runs; instead of stopping at the planning phase, they also allow you to apply the previewed changes.

-They are presented on the Runs screen, which is the main screen of the Stack view:
+Tracked runs are presented on the Runs screen, which is the main screen of the Stack view:

 Each of the tracked runs is represented by a separate element containing some information about the attempted deployment: